 Choose the Right Curriculum

 One of the first things I suggest you do is make sure you choose the right curriculum.
-Having the right curriculum that fits your families style and your kiddos learning styles means effective learning.
+Having the right curriculum that fits your family’s style and your kiddos learning needs means effective learning.

 Effective learning means less confusion and less meltdowns; and instead, smoother and more balanced days.
 The best way to do this is to choose a homeschool curriculum you are actually going to use.
 I can’t tell you how many times I’ve talked to moms who have spent hundreds of dollars on curricula only to find out that something like the do-it-yourself approach works the best.